LaboraTORIbio/breast_cancer_classifier/README.md

 Ultrasound imaging is commonly used for breast cancer screening and diagnosis due to its non-invasive nature and accessibility.
 However, it has limitations.
 Differentiating between normal tissue, benign masses, and malignant tumors can be challenging, potentially leading to missed or false diagnoses.
 This creates a need for more advanced diagnostic tools.
 In this context, AI tools can offer assistance to radiologists, potentially leading to earlier interventions.

-In this project, I developed a deep learning-based approach&mdash;a Convolutional Neural Network (CNN) followed by fully connected neural layers&mdash;to classify breast ultrasound images into normal, benign or malignant.
+In this project, I developed a deep learning-based approach&mdash;a Convolutional Neural Network (CNN)&mdash;to classify breast ultrasound images into normal, benign or malignant.

 ### Dataset: